I'm an evolutionary biologist and teach courses reflecting both my interests and training.

 Bio 111 - Introduction to Ecology and Evolution

 Bio 113/114 - Introduction to Phage Biology/Phage Bioinformatics

 Bio/ES 316 - Conservation Biology

 Bio 204 - Biology of Flowering Plants

-My research is in the field of evolutionary ecology, particularly the ecology and evolution of reproductive strategies in flowering plants.
+My research is in the field of evolutionary ecology.
+Most of my past research has focused on the ecology and evolution of reproductive strategies in flowering plants.
 There are over 250,000 described species of flowering plants and much of this diversity involves variation in reproductive strategies.
 I'm particularly interested in:

 1) Understanding what factors determine the allocation of resources to male function (pollen number and size, nectar and petals that attract pollinators and thus lead to the dispersal of pollen to other flowers) as opposed to female function (ovule number, seed number and size).

 2) Understanding how breeding systems (inbreeding versus outcrossing) and plant-pollinator interactions affect gender allocation patterns.

 Recently, in collaboration with Dr. Greg Krukonis, we have started a project exploring the ecology and evolution of phages and their bacterial hosts.
 We have isolated novel bacteriophages of Bacillus subtilis and are in the process of sequencing and assembling their genomes.
 These phages differ in their host ranges and we are exploring the genetic factors that determine host range.
 In the long term, we are planning experiments that will look at how genome changes as phages adapt to new hosts.